Information on medicine and supply issues and pharmacy licensing during the COVID-19 response.

 Your local pharmacist is available in your community to support your medicine supply and information needs.
 They are dispensing normally.

-Medicine supply in communities has had some changes and restrictions resulting from COVID-19 this year.
+Medicine supply in communities has had some changes and restrictions resulting from COVID-19 during 2020.
 These restrictions were intended to minimise any impacts on supply caused by potential international supply and manufacturing disruptions.